 Primary Endpoint/Event/Outcome: Describe the primary study endpoint, event, or outcome you will be evaluating or observing.

 The results of the first phase of the study will provide us with information about the experiences of aging adults with SARs that will help the next phases of the project.
-The outcomes of the second phase of the study include increase in physical activities and decrease in the feeling of loneliness among participants.
+The outcomes of the second phase of the study include an increase in physical activities and decrease in the feeling of loneliness among participants.

 Secondary Endpoint(s)/Event(s)/Outcome(s): Describe any secondary study endpoints, events, or outcomes you will be evaluating or observing.

-A tailored goal setting intervention along with mentoring will complement the SAR component.
+A tailored goal-setting intervention along with mentoring will complement the SAR component.

 Study Intervention(s)/Interaction(s)